Introduction goes here

 40

-Letters of general attorney in England for one year for John de la Pole, kt who is staying in the king’s service in Aquitaine in the company of John de Hastings Hastynges, earl of Pembroke, nominating John de Cobham, Lord Cobham and John Mowbray Moubray of Moubray Cleveland Cliflond alternately.
+Letters of general attorney in England for one year for John de la Pole, kt who is staying in the king’s service in Aquitaine in the company of Hastynges John de Hastings, earl of Pembroke , nominating John de Cobham, Lord Cobham and Moubray John Mowbray of Cliflond Cleveland alternately.

 The chancellor received the attorney.